 Gardening can be a delightful hobby – providing us with hours of relaxation and a sense of accomplishment.
-People like to keep them surrounded by nature for tranquility.
+People like to keep themselves surrounded by nature for tranquillity.
 After all, being around plants and greenery can calm your mind and help you take in fresh oxygen.

 However, for some, gardening can be a bit stressful even though they love plants.
 The pressure to keep up with the Joneses and the difficulty level of some tasks can be overwhelming.
 For both of these groups, maintaining gardening tools is necessary for fast and effective gardening hacks.
 With a well-maintained tool, our work can be done more effortlessly and faster.